What's on during the day

 Formed in Llanelli in 2019, Meibion Elli began as a group of men brought together by a shared love of singing.
 The choir now numbers over 30 members and performs regularly at community and civic events.

-The Llanelli Royal British Legion Band is a wind band made up of former military musicians who regularly perform at commemorative events, ceremonies and charity concerts.
+The British Legion Band of Llanelli (Wales) is a wind band made up of former military musicians who regularly perform at commemorative events, ceremonies and charity concerts.

 Connor Horton